 \subsection{Model Architecture Details}

 \paragraph{Teacher models.} We use deep fully connected (FC) networks for classification on \emph{Ellipsoid} and convolutional networks for \emph{Cube}.
-For image classification on \emph{CIFAR-10} dataset we use publicly available, {pretrained} ResNet models.
-We train reference {DenseNet} models for the \emph{CIFAR-100} dataset based on publicly available training recipes.
-As both spoken audio data (\emph{Google-13}) and sensor-data (\emph{DSA-19}) are time series classification problems, we use recurrent neural networks (RNNs) for these experiments.
-We train LSTM~\citep{LSTMSchidhuber} based architecture on \emph{Google-13} and a GRU~\citep{cho2014properties} based architecture on \emph{DSA-19}.
+For image classification on \emph{CIFAR-10} and \emph{ImageNet} dataset we use publicly available, {pretrained} ResNet models.
+We train reference {DenseNet} models for the \emph{CIFAR-100} dataset based on publicly available training recipes (see Appendix~\ref{sec:dataset}).
+As both spoken audio data (\emph{Google-13}) and sensor-data (\emph{DSA-19}) are time series classification problems, we use recurrent neural networks (RNNs).
+We train an LSTM-based architecture~\citep{LSTMSchidhuber} on \emph{Google-13} and a GRU-based architecture~\citep{cho2014properties} on \emph{DSA-19}.
 Except for the pretrained ResNet models, all other teacher models are selected based on performance on validation data.

-\paragraph{Student models.} For all distillation tasks, for simplicity we design the student base model class from the same architecture type as the teacher model, but starting with significantly fewer parameters and resource requirements.
+\paragraph{Student models.} For all distillation tasks, for simplicity we design the student base model class from the same architecture type as the teacher model, but start with significantly fewer parameters and resource requirements.
 We train for at most $T=7$ rounds, keeping $\eta=1$ in all our experiments.
 Whenever \findwl~fails to find a weak learner, we expand the base class $\mcF$ using the connection specified as a hyperparameter.
-Since we need only at-most $T=7$ weak learners, we can pick small values of $R$ (say, 2).
-The details of the intermediate connections used for each data-set and hyperparameters such as $\gamma$, hyper-parameters for SGD can be found in Appendix~\ref{sec:dataset} and ~\ref{app:additional}.
+Since we need only at most $T=7$ weak learners, we can pick small values of $R$ (say, 2).
+The details of the intermediate connections used for each dataset, hyperparameters such as the regularization parameter $\gamma$ in Equation~\ref{eq:optiprogram} and hyperparameters for SGD can be found in Appendix~\ref{sec:dataset} and ~\ref{app:additional}